istio/istio/README.md

 We don't annotate issues with Releases; Milestones are used instead.
 We don't use GitHub projects at all, that support is disabled for our organization.

-## Community and support

-There are several [communication channels](https://istio.io/community/) available to get support for Istio or to participate in its evolution.